BWSIEVERT/AutoValence/README.md

    ## Contributing

    Contributions are welcome!
-Please for the repository and submit a pull request.
-For major changes, please open an issue first to tdiscuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

    ## License

    Distributed under the MIT license.
-See **_LICENSE_** for mor information.
+See **_LICENSE_** for more information.